Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

-In the context of this citation, we emphasize the fact that cyanobacteria isolated from dry regions display very high capacity to excrete large amounts of EPSs (Huang et al., 1998; Hu et al., 2003; Roeselers et al., 2007; Rossi et al., 2012), which are the main constituent of the biofilm matrix and together with microbial filaments play a key structural role in forming the biocrusts (Mager and Thomas, 2010; Karunakaran et al., 2011).
+Michaelian (2013) postulated that bio-pigments are generally found in association with water because they use the high frequency vibrational modes of water molecules to facilitate their de-excitation.
+In this context we emphasize the fact that cyanobacteria isolated from dry regions display very high capacity to excrete large amounts of EPSs (Huang et al., 1998; Hu et al., 2003; Roeselers et al., 2007; Rossi et al., 2012), which are the main constituent of the biofilm matrix and together with microbial filaments play a key structural role in forming the biocrusts (Mager and Thomas, 2010; Karunakaran et al., 2011).
 The unique hydrophilic/hydrophobic nature of the EPSs enables highly efficient water capture and water storage within the biocrust by allowing the creation of moistened microenvironments where water dynamics is intricately regulated (Colica et al., 2014 and references therein).
 Hence, crust-covered soils are very hygroscopic and always exhibit higher water content compared to bare neighboring surfaces (Rossi and Phillips, 2015).
-This phenomenon is exactly what we have postulated earlier, life's fundamental role of ``dispersing organic pigments and water over Earth's entire surface'' (Michaelian, 2013).
+This phenomenon is in accordance with our postulate that life's fundamental role is that of dispersing organic pigments and water over the entire surface of the Earth (Michaelian, 2013).

 A very conspicuous analogy between these terrestrial macroscopic and microscopic photon-dissipating biological ``carpets'' can be drawn.
 In the same manner as ecological succession of plant coverage leads to old climax forests with higher pigment content and lower albedos (Pokorny et al., 2010; Maes et al., 2011), ecological succession in biocrusts leads to increase in biomass of the late-stage scytonemin-producing cyanobacteria, and consequently accumulation of scytonemins in the matrix, an effect macroscopically observed as darkening of the biocrusted soil (i.e. decrease in albedo) (Couradeau et al., 2016).
 During dry periods in deserts when water availability is very limited, the heat generated from scytonemin's photon dissipation is expected to go predominantly into sensible heat of the biocrusts instead of into the latent heat of vaporization of water, and this is exactly what Couradeau et al. (2016) found when they measured $\sim$ $10^{\circ}$C higher temperature of biocrust-covered, dark soils in comparison to bare soils.